mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Created a file 8-James_Bond

-Wrote a script that gives all  permissions to other users only to the file hello using the command "chmod o+rwx"
+Wrote a script that gives all  permissions to other users only to the file hello using the command "chmod 007"